-In October 2008 a factually complex trademark infringement and passing-off case, involving the interpretation of agreements under Italian Law, came before Mr Justice Arnold (Hotel Cipriani SRL v Cipriani (Grosvenor Street) Ltd ([2008] EWHC 3032 (Ch))).
-In very brief summary, the claimants sought to restrain the defendants from use of the name Cipriani London in association with a London restaurant.
-The claim was for passing off and infringement of Hotel Cipriani Srl's Community word mark CIPRIANI (No 115824), which was (and is) registered in respect of various goods and services including hotels, hotel reservation, restaurants, cafeterias, public eating places, bars, catering; delivery of drinks and beverages for immediate consumption.
+In October 2008 a factually complex trade mark infringement and passing off case, involving the interpretation of agreements under Italian Law, came before Mr Justice Arnold (Hotel Cipriani SRL & Ors v Cipriani (Grosvenor Street) Ltd & Ors [2008] EWHC 3032 (Ch)).
+In very brief summary the Claimants sought to restrain the Defendants from use of the name Cipriani London in association with the Defendant's London restaurant.
+The claim was for passing off and infringement of Hotel Cipriani Srl's Community Trade Mark No. 115824 ("the CTM") for the word CIPRIANI which was (and is) registered in respect of various goods and services including hotels, hotel reservation, restaurants, cafeterias, public eating places, bars, catering; delivery of drinks and beverages for immediate consumption.

-The factual history behind the dispute starts as early as 1931, when Giuseppe Cipriani senior opened the now world renowned Harry's Bar in Venice.
-Following the success of Harry's Bar, other establishments were opened by, or with, the Cipriani family, including the Locanda Cipriani and the Hotel Cipriani, both of which left the Cipriani family's control in the 1970s.
+The factual history behind the dispute starts as early as 1931, when Giuseppe Cipriani senior opened the now world renowned "Harry's Bar" in Venice.
+Following the success of Harry's Bar other establishments were opened by or with the Cipriani family, including the Locanda Cipriani and the Hotel Cipriani, both of which left the Cipriani family's control in the 1970s.
 The Cipriani family has continued in the hospitality industry, with additional hotels and restaurants around the world.
 This expansion included the aforementioned restaurant Cipriani London.
-The companies associated with the Locanda Cipriani and the Hotel Cipriani have also continued to globally expand their Cipriani-based brands.
-As one might well expect, this parallel expansion and separation of ownership has led to a number of legal disputes over the right to use the Cipriani name.
+The companies associated with the Locanda Cipriani and the Hotel Cipriani have also continued to globally expand their Cipriani based brands.
+As one might well expect this parallel expansion and separation of ownership has led to a number of legal disputes over the right to use the Cipriani name.

-After 243 paragraphs, Mr Justice Arnold concluded that the use of the signs Cipriani and Cipriani London were infringements of the CTM CIPRIANI pursuant to Article 9(1)(a) and Article 9(1)(b) of the Community Trademark Regulation (40/94), now the Community Trademark Regulation (207/2009), and the defendants had no defence under Article 12(a) of the same.
-The defendants had counterclaimed for invalidity, but this claim failed.
+After 243 paragraphs, Mr Justice Arnold concluded that the use of the signs "Cipriani" and "Cipriani London" in Cipriani London were infringements of the CTM pursuant to Article 9(1)(a) and Articles 9(1)(b) of Council Regulation 40/94/EC (now codified as Council

+Regulation 207/2009/EC of 26 February 2009 "the Regulation"), and the Defendants had no defence under Article 12(a) of the same.
+The Defendants had counterclaimed for invalidity, but this claim failed.
 The first defendant was also found liable for passing off.
-An injunction was stayed pending the defendant's appeal, but came into force on April 24 2010.
+An injunction was stayed pending the Defendant's Appeal, but came into force on 24 April 2010.

-Subsequent to these events, the first defendant in the 2008 action changed its name to Fred Ltd and the name of the restaurant in dispute was changed to C London.
-The Cipriani family's group of companies also opened a new restaurant in London called Downtown Mayfair.
+Subsequent to these events, the First Defendant in the 2008 action changed its name to "Fred Ltd" and the name of the restaurant in dispute was changed to "C London".
+The Cipriani family's group of companies also opened a new restaurant in London called "Downtown Mayfair".

-Between May 2010 and December 2011, the words 'by G Cipriani' appeared on the windows and menus of C London, and from November 2011 to December 2011 on the windows of Downtown Mayfair.
-The claimants in the 2008 action claimed that this was a breach of the injunction.
-In response, Giuseppe Cipriani (younger) applied for a declaration that a logo incorporating the words 'Managed by Giuseppe Cipriani' would not constitute a breach of the injunction.
-The matter came before Mr Justice Arnold on January 17 of this year, and the decision was issued on January 29 (Hotel Cipriani Srl v Fred 250 Ltd (Rev 1) [2013] EWHC 70 (Ch)).
+Between May 2010 and December 2011, the words "by G Cipriani" appeared on the windows and menus of C London, and from November 2011 to December 2011 on the Windows of Downtown Mayfair.
+The Claimants in the 2008 action claimed that this was a breach of the injunction.
+In response, Giuseppe Cipriani (younger) applied for a declaration that a logo incorporating the words "Managed by Giuseppe Cipriani" would not constitute a breach of the injunction.
+The matter came before Mr Justice Arnold on 17 January of this year.